Akansha-S1/futursense-Internship-capstone-project/README.md

 The project aims to analyze synthetic financial data, focusing on transaction details such as amount, timestamp, and fraud indicators.
 The primary methodology employed is Exploratory Data Analysis (EDA), involving characterizing the data, identifying patterns, detecting anomalies, and generating insights.

 # Define the Problem Statement:
+## What insights can a synthetic financial dataset provide to identify informative features for fraud detection, and how can we use it to evaluate methods for achieving high accuracy?
 # Hypothesis Testing: